 They probably got tired of people like me ragging on the looks of the old ones!
 Just take a look at this side by side comparison, it’s like night and day comparing the two.

-Looking more in-depth at the VS Athletics Weightlifting Shoe 2
+Looking more in-depth at the features

-So let’s cover the finer points of the shoe.
 While being remarkably similar to the first model, these do have an ever so slightly lower heel coming in at 3.2 cm compared to the 3.3 cm of the original.

 I’ve always been a fan of lifting shoes that have straps, and the two hook and loop straps on these are the perfect mechanism to ensure a snug fit on your foot with no movement.

-Straps are crucial for olympic weightlifting as they secure your foot more than laces alone.
+Straps are crucial for Olympic weightlifting as they secure your foot more than laces alone.
 When you’re throwing weight around and jumping, there can’t be wiggle room when you land.